stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.tables/preferredwidth/_index.md

 title: Aspose::Words::Tables::PreferredWidth class
 linktitle: PreferredWidth
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Tables::PreferredWidth class.
-Represents a value and its unit of measure that is used to specify the preferred width of a table or a cell in C++.
+description: 'Aspose::Words::Tables::PreferredWidth class.
+Represents a value and its unit of measure that is used to specify the preferred width of a table or a cell in C++.'
 type: docs
 weight: 400
 url: /cpp/aspose.words.tables/preferredwidth/